tikv/rfcs/text/2021-04-23-builtin-gc-worker.md

 2. `GC Barrier`

-    PD guarantees that using a timestamp later than the `GC Barrier` to read and write on the range within the `GC Barrier` will be always be valid.
+    PD guarantees that using a timestamp later than the `GC Barrier` to read and write on the range within the key range of `GC Barrier` will always be valid.
 TiKV users (e.g. TiDB / CDC / Client) can put GC Barriers into PD so as to make sure the data they are using will not be GC.

     ![GC Barrier](../media/gc-barrier.png)

 3. `Transaction Safeline`

     TiKV and TiFlash guarantee that no read or write request should success using the timestamp earlier than (above) `Transaction Safeline`.
-PD calculates the timestamp for each key range of `Transaction Safeline` by `min(GC Barriers, now - gc_life_time)` and then proposes the `Transaction Safeline` to TiKV and TiFlash via the `StoreHeartbeatResponse`.
+PD calculates the timestamp for each key range of `Transaction Safeline` by `min(GC Barriers)` and then proposes the `Transaction Safeline` to TiKV and TiFlash via the `StoreHeartbeatResponse`.
 Therefore, TiKV and TiFlash will reject all requests with timestamp earlier than (above) the `Transaction Safeline`.
 In the next following `StoreHeartbeatRequest` TiKV and TiFlash will report their latest `Transaction Safeline` to PD.

 4. `GC Safeline`